-Yesterday I heard Jack Graham, the pastor of Prestonwood Baptist Church in Texas, tell a great story in his sermon.
-It went something like this:
+I once heard Jack Graham, the pastor of Prestonwood Baptist Church in Texas, tell a great story in his sermon.
+The story went as follows.

 A man and his wife walked into a store.
 A parrot sitting on a perch greeted them at the door by saying to the man, “Hey you, you’re stupid and your wife is ugly.”
 Shocked, the couple quickly moved away from the bird.
 But the bird wouldn’t let the matter go.
-Even as they moved toward another part of the store it said to the man again, this time a little louder, “Hey you, you’re stupid and your wife is ugly.”
+Even as the couple moved toward another part of the store, the bird said to the man again, this time a little louder, “Hey you, you’re stupid and your wife is ugly.”

-Well, by then the couple was pretty upset about the whole episode and decided to just leave the store.
+Well, by then the couple was pretty upset about the whole episode and decided to leave the store.
 So they headed for the door, which meant that they had to walk past the parrot again.
 And just as they opened the door to leave, the bird said to the man, “Hey you.”
-The man’s first instinct was to just keep walking, but curiosity got the better of him.
-So he slowly turned around and looked straight at the bird.
-The bird stared back at him for a second and then said, “You know.”
+The man’s first instinct was to just keep walking but curiosity got the better of him, and so he slowly turned around and looked straight at the bird.
+The bird stared back at him for a second and then said two words: “You know.”

 Graham’s point was that critics are everywhere.
-He’s right.
-So if you are doing something that you know is right, don’t let them get you down.
-Just keep on doing it.
+Therefore, if you are doing something that you know is right, don’t let your critics get you down.
+Just keep on doing what God has you doing.